carpentries/workshop-template/README.md

 1. Jekyll 1.0.3

-    1. Check Ruby is installed and the version using command line:
+    1. Check if Ruby is installed and find its version using command line:

         ~~~
         $  ruby -v